 Another good place to look is local pools of scholarships.
 These allow you to apply for many scholarships at once.
 Don’t miss these!
 See below.

 Also listed on this website are local scholarship opportunities under “local scholarships.”
 These are highlighted because they are from local organizations for local students.
-See the database for a brief description about each scholarship.

 Finally, use the websites below to find hundreds of possible general scholarships.